Train your body to move better and free of pain for years to come with these five functional exercises.

 Make it easier: Use as many contacts points—a wall, a couch, the floor—as you need to guide yourself.
 Plus, learn more about this what getting up and down from the floor means for longevity.

 Helps with Everyday Movements like Carrying Groceries, Kids, Anything

 Carry exercises are excellent for training the entire body, with a special emphasis on core stability and grip strength.
-Why grip strength matters: Research in the Lancet suggests it can more accurately predict the likelihood of fatal heart disease than blood pressure can.
+Why grip strength matters: Research suggests it can more accurately predict the likelihood of fatal heart disease than blood pressure can.

 Walk for 30 seconds

 How to do it: Grab a pair of kettlebells or dumbbells, and let them hang naturally at arm’s length next to your sides, palms facing in.
 Walk forward for 30 seconds or as long as you can.